krzychb/OnlineHumidifier/A3-HTTP/readme.md

 It turns out that sketch we have developed already has built in functionality to process such URLs.

 Let's get started.
-Openin recently developed [OnlineHumidifier-openHAB.ino](../A2-openHAB/OnlineHumidifier-openHAB) and save it as *OnlineHumidifier-HTTP.ino*.
+Open recently developed [OnlineHumidifier-openHAB.ino](../A2-openHAB/OnlineHumidifier-openHAB) and save it as *OnlineHumidifier-HTTP.ino*.
 Compile and upload it to ESP module.

 Once module joins network, open web browser and enter ``` http://192.168.1.114/hygrostat?Humidifier=ON ``` (replace ``` 192.168.1.114 ``` with IP of your ESP).
 You should see result as follows: